hongsolos/API-Intergration/README.md

 ### Usage Instruction

-Contains in the docs folder is the pages of the website that we implement the API on.
-Code blocks are commented for easy reading.
+Contains in the docs folder is the pages of the websites that we implement the API on.
+Currently, it is offline due to GitHub's one page per account limitation.
+Fortunately, you can just launch from the HTML, all pages are linked and all code are commented in block for easy reading.
 Please only use this as a reference for your team project.

 ```
 Home.html